RichDeBourke/simple-f3-multi-lang-site/README.md

 And with:
 * IE 9, 10, & 11
-    * *The site doesn't work with older versions of Internet Explorer, but a visitor will still be able to see the content as I serve a special CSS file and block the JavaScript files for IE8 and older.*
+    * *The site doesn't work with older versions of Internet Explorer (IE8 or older), but a visitor will still be able to see the content as I serve a special CSS file and block the JavaScript files for IE8 and older.*

 ## Licensing
 This code is provided under an [MIT license](http://opensource.org/licenses/mit-license.php).
 See the [LICENSE](https://github.com/RichDeBourke/simple-f3-multi-lang-site/blob/master/LICENSE) file for details.